 Like some of the best high-interest savings accounts in Canada, the CI Direct Investing HISA allows you to make unlimited deposits and withdrawals with no minimum balance.

-Though you can get higher interest from other online banks like EQ Bank, you may find the being able to save and invest on the same platform attractive.
+Though you can get higher interest from other online banks like EQ Bank, you may find saving and investing on the same platform attractive.

 CI Direct Investing Fees